-(5)

-Coourition ~~ ~f lonuory .
-24 2016

-Securities neiu c สอ บเ ง Januai v IJΙ.
-2010

-Subordinate Voting Shares (#) Market Value of Subordinate Voting Shares (\$) Multiple Voting Shares (#) Market Value of Multiple Voting Shares (\$) Options (#) Value of Vested In- the-Money Options (\$) Deferred Share Units (#) Market Value of Deferred Share Units (\$) Total Market Value of Securities Held (\$) -- --- ------------------------------------- --- ---------------- -- ----------------------------------- --- --
+Securities He ld as of January 31, 2017 (5) Market Value of Market Value of Value of Market Value of Subordinate Voting Subordinate Voting Multiple Voting Multiple Voting Vested In- the-Monev Deferred Share Deferred Share Total Market Value of Shares Shares Shares Shares Options Options Units Units Securities Held (#) (\$) (#) (\$) (#) (\$) (#) (\$) (\$) - - - - - - - - -

+Nil

-- (1) Mr. Bekenstein is not considered independent because of his relationship with BCI.
-For details regarding BCI, see "General Information Voting Shares Outstanding and Principal Shareholders". - (2) Mr. Bekenstein is the Chairman of the Human Resources, Nomination and Governance Committee. - (3) Bright Horizons Family Solutions Inc. is a public company since January 2013 but Mr. Bekenstein has been on the board of directors since 1986.
-Burlington Stores, Inc. is a public company since October 2013 but Mr. Bekenstein has been on the board of directors since 2006.
+(1) Mr. Bekenstein is not considered independent because of his relationship with BCI.
+For details regarding BCI, see "General Information - Voting Shares Outstanding and Principal Shareholders".

+(2) Mr. Bekenstein is the Chairman of the Human Resources, Nomination and Governance Committee.

+(3) Bright Horizons Family Solutions Inc. is a public company since January 2013 but Mr. Bekenstein has been on the board of directors since 1986.
 Dollarama Inc. is a public company since October 2009 but Mr. Bekenstein has been on the board of directors since 2004.
-Michaels Companies, Inc. is a public company since June 2014 but Mr. Bekenstein has been on the board of directors since 2006. - (4) No compensation is paid to directors who are not independent. - (5) Mr. Bekenstein does not personally own any voting securities of the Company.
+The Michaels Companies, Inc. is a public company since June 2014 but Mr. Bekenstein has been on the board of directors since 2006.

+(5) Mr. Bekenstein does not personally own any voting securities of the Company.
 Mr. Bekenstein is a Managing Director of BCI and a member of GPEB and as a result may be deemed to share beneficial ownership of the shares held by Bain.
-For details regarding BCI and Bain's ownership of voting securities of the Company, see "General Information Voting Shares Outstanding and Principal Shareholders".
+For details regarding BCI and Bain's ownership of voting securities of the Company, see "General Information - Voting Shares Outstanding and Principal Shareholders".